dreadflopp/dreads_modlist_patches/README.md

 1. Right click in the mods section of Mod Organizer 2.
 1. Select *All Mods/Create empty mod*.
 1. Name the mod *SSEEdit Cache*.
-1. Repeat the above steps to create another empty mod but name it *SSEEdit Backups* insead.
+1. Repeat the above steps to create another empty mod but name it *SSEEdit Backups* instead.

 ### Adding executables